Towards Bridging Language Gaps in OSS with LLM-Driven Documentation Translation: Abstract

 \section{Abstract}

-While open source communities attract diverse contributors across the globe, only a few open-source software repositories provide essential documentation, such as \textsc{ReadMe} or \texttt{CONTRIBUTING} files, in languages other than English.
-Recently, large language models (LLMs) have demonstrated remarkable capabilities in a variety of software engineering tasks, even though they are not explicitly designed for such purposes.
+While open source communities attract diverse contributors across the globe, only a few open source software repositories provide essential documentation, such as \textsc{ReadMe} or \texttt{CONTRIBUTING} files, in languages other than English.
+Recently, large language models (LLMs) have demonstrated remarkable capabilities in a variety of software engineering tasks.
 We have also seen advances in the use of LLMs for translations in other domains and contexts.
 Despite this progress, little is known regarding the capabilities of LLMs in translating open-source technical documentation, which is often a mixture of natural language, code, URLs, and markdown formatting.
-To better understand the need and potential for LLMs to support translation of technical documentation in open source, we evaluated community activity regarding translations along with English-to-German translations of 50 \textsc{ReadMe} files from OpenAI's ChatGPT 4 and Anthropic's Claude.
-We found scarce translation activity, most of which was found in larger repositories, community-driven and opportunistic in nature.
-A comparison of LLM performance as translators and evaluators of technical documentation suggests LLMs can provide accurate translations.
-However, an analysis of resulting translations found fidelity challenges: both models struggled to preserve structural components (e.g., hyperlinks) and exhibited formatting inconsistencies.
-These findings highlight both the promise and the challenges of LLM-assisted documentation internationalization.
-As a first step towards translation-aware continuous integration pipelines, we introduce \textsc{TRIFID}, an early-stage translation fidelity scoring framework that automatically checks how well translations preserve code, links, and formatting.
-Our efforts provide a foundation towards automated LLM-driven support for creating and maintaining open source documentation.
+To better understand the need and potential for LLMs to support translation of technical documentation in open source, we conducted an empirical evaluation of translation activity and translation capabilities of two powerful large language models (OpenAI's ChatGPT 4 and Anthropic's Claude).
+We found that translation activity is often community-driven and most frequent in larger repositories.
+A comparison of LLM performance as translators and evaluators of technical documentation suggests LLMs can provide accurate semantic translations but may struggle preserving structure and technical content.
+These findings highlight both the promise and the challenges of LLM-assisted documentation internationalization and provide a foundation towards automated LLM-driven support for creating and maintaining open source documentation.